aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/implementing-griddesktops-data-binding-feature-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-SettingColumnHeader.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-SettingColumnHeader.cs" >}}
 ## **Customizing the Width and Styles of Columns**
 To improve the look of the worksheet further, it is possible to set the width and styles of columns.
 For example, sometimes, the column header or the value inside the column consists of long number of characters that don't fit inside the cell.
 To solve such issues, Aspose.Cells.GridDesktop supports changing the widths of columns.